General-101/Halo-Asset-Blender-Development-Toolset/README.md

    * For some modifications done to the WaltzStreet version the script was based on.

  * Discord user MosesofEgypt#2751
-   * For some modifications done to the WaltzStreet version the script was based.
+   * For some modifications done to the WaltzStreet version the script was based on and Stubbs related tooling.

  * Discord user num0005#8646
    * For help with code reviews and several features.